SciML/DiffEqCallbacks.jl/docs/src/integrating.md

 # Numerical Integration Callbacks

-Sometimes one may want to solve an integral simultaniously to the solution of a differential equation.
+Sometimes one may want to solve an integral simultaneously to the solution of a differential equation.
 For example, assume we want to solve:

 ```math